 We make every effort to keep our carbon footprint to a minimum.
 For the 2020 season we have got some delightful mini sheep to help with keeping the grass maintained without the need to use the lawnmowers so often.
 We do not have multi fuel burners in our glamping accommodation (instead we provide efficient electric heaters) and only offer well seasoned wood for use on campfires.
-We encourage our gests not waste electricity.
+We encourage our guests not to waste electricity.

 We create our own compost from animal manure and plant cuttings on site, mixed with other organic waste.
 This compost is used in conjunction with peat free commercial compost to improve our clay soil for growing flower and vegetable crops on the field.
 We feel it is important to use peat free compost.
 Peat bogs are precious carbon sinks and delicate ecological environments that must be protected.

 We offer recycling for our guests and currently have a zero to landfill waste contract for general refuse disposal.

 We also monitor our mains water usage keeping it to a minimum, all our toilets have half flush buttons and the stable block toilets have percussion taps and lights on motion sensors, reducing waste.
 We have moved to a more environmentally friendly washing up liquid and cleaning fluids.

-We allow the grass to grow long and go to seed before being cut to help scatter the seed across the drive and carpark to encourage grass to grow across these stony areas.
+We allow the grass to grow long and go to seed before being cut to help scatter the seed across the drive and car park to encourage grass to grow across these stony areas.
 We do not use weed killers on our site.

-We have taken part in the Devon greater horseshoe bat survey which has given us some very interesting information about the bats that hunt on our field.
+We have taken part in the Devon greater horseshoe bat survey twice which has given us some very interesting information about the bats that hunt on our field.
 We encourage our guests to enjoy watching the bats feeding at dusk in the various feeding grounds that our site offers them.
 We also have a bat detector available to burrow and listen to the bats hunting.